thn-nguyen/google-cyber-cert/linux-commands-manage-file-permissions/README.md

 ---

 ### Notes
+This activity followed directions from Manage authorization lab, available in Google Cybersecurity Professional Certificate.
 More details about lab directions and performed steps could be found in the uploaded documents.